darksleeptv/darksleeptv.github.io/privacy.md

 We do not collect any personal data from users of the Dark Sleep app.
 We respect your privacy and ensure that your personal information is protected.

+## Data Use and Sharing

+We confirm that any third party with whom the app shares user data (if applicable) provides the same or equal protection of user data as stated in this privacy policy.

 ## Tracking and Analytics

 We do not use any tracking or analytics tools in the Dark Sleep app.
 Your usage of the app is not monitored, tracked, or analyzed in any way.

+## Data Retention and Deletion

+We do not collect or retain any personal data.
+Therefore, there is no data to retain or delete.
+However, if you have any concerns, you can contact us to request information.

 ## Strict Privacy